 Tips and Tools to Help You Get More Sleep

 Seriously, I used to think that staying awake late into the night was like a badge of honor, one that only the night warriors got.
 Back in high school, I remember someone telling me they went to bed by 10 pm every night.
 I instantly thought, “You can’t even stay awake long enough to watch Conan?
 Weak!”
-But who was really getting the short end of the stick by not getting enough sleep and dragging through the next day, wishing for a nap?
+But who was really getting the short end of the stick by not getting more sleep and dragging through the next day, wishing for a nap?
 This girl!

 I’m certainly not the best sleeper, never have been.
-Whether it’s noise outside, my chronic back pain, or my mind is racing and I’m thinking about a million different things at once – something is usually keeping me awake.
+Whether it’s noise outside, my chronic back pain or my mind is racing and I’m thinking about a million different things at once – something is usually keeping me awake.
 Maybe you can relate?

 Why You Need to Get a Good Night’s Sleep

 I definitely need to get better about setting up a sleep schedule for myself because I know how important sleep is to my overall health.
-I mean, we all KNOW we need to get enough sleep each night, right?
-But do you know WHY we need that certain amount of sleep and HOW it plays a factor on our waistlines and in our overall wellness?
-Feel free to can hop over to this blog post to read more about some of the reasons why you need to get a good night’s sleep.
+I mean, we all KNOW we need to get more sleep each night, right?
+But do you know WHY we need that certain amount of sleep and HOW it plays a factor in our waistlines and in our overall wellness?
+Feel free to hop over to this blog post to read more about some of the reasons why you need to get a good night’s sleep.

 And yes, I know it’s easy to say “get more sleep”, but with our busy schedules, the amount of time we spend watching television, mindlessly surfing the internet and zoning out on social media sites, it’s not always easy to see sleep as a priority.
 But the benefits of getting 7-9 hours of sleep and the effects this has on our ability to maintain a healthy weight do add up.